isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1803.md

 ---
-title: 'Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench'
+title: 'Automatic Flange Spreader'
 permalink: /productivity-solutions-grant/solutionrepo/solution1803
 ---

-## Hydraulic Nut Tensioning/ Hydraulic Torqueing Wrench
+## Automatic Flange Spreader

 ## Overview

 **Description**

-The hydraulic nut tensioning or hydraulic torqueing wrench is used for bolting, especially in tight spaces.
-It prevents damage and unnecessary stress due to overtightening.
+The automatic flange spreader aids the process of separating two connecting flanges for the replacement of the flange gasket.
+It aids the maintenance of flange joints through a safe and efficient way.

-Cost of equipment apped at $37,500 per unit
+Cost of equipment capped at $4,000 per unit

 ## Solution Packages Option(s)